 The formula for calculating your Social Security benefits and your disability benefits is exactly the same right up until the very end.
 We’ll get into how it diverges in the next section, but for now, we’ll focus on the shared process.

 The first step is calculating your average indexed monthly earnings (AIME).
 The Social Security Administration (SSA) will take your 35 highest-earning years into consideration.
 For each of those years, it will index your income for inflation and include it up to the taxable maximum (the point at which you stop paying Social Security taxes).
-For tax year 2020, this point is $137,700.
+For the tax year 2023, this point is $160,200 (up from $147,000 in 2022).

-Next, the SSA will add up these totals and divide to get your AIME.
+Next, the SSA will add up these totals and divide them to get your AIME.
 If you have more than 35 earning years, your lowest years will be excluded.
-If you have less, the SSA will include a $0 in the calculation for every year you’re short.
+If you have fewer than 35 earning years, the SSA will include a $0 in the calculation for every year you’re short.

 When Does Disability Pay More Than Social Security?